Medication: BuprenorphineShow answers too

 X = the risk outweighs any possible benefit

 Buprenorphine is classed as "C".
 The baby might also start withdrawing from buprenorphine after being born.
 You would need to talk to your doctors about this because taking buprenorphine when you give birth needs to be done very carefully.
-From studies comparing buprenorphine with methadone, it seems that buprenorphine is a little safer for the baby (Jones 2010).
+An extensive review comparing buprenorphine with methadone shows that buprenorphine is a little safer for the baby e.g. less effect on the heart, less withdrawal symptoms and no teratogenicity (Jones, 2012).

 If possible, the best option is to plan in advance.
 If you think you could become pregnant, discuss this with your doctor and it may be possible to switch to medicines thought to carry least risk, and take other risk-reducing steps e.g. adjusting doses, taking vitamin supplements etc. If you have just discovered you are pregnant, don't panic, but seek advice from your GP within the next few days if possible.
 He or she may also want to refer you on to someone with more specialist knowledge of your medicine.